Skip to main content

 Treating an ankle fracture

-If you have more extensive damage to your ankle, or the fragments of broken bone are separated far from one another, your doctor will perform surgery to repair your fractured ankle with special screws or wires.
+If you have more extensive damage to your ankle, or the fragments of broken bone are separated far from one another, your doctor may recommend surgery to repair your fractured ankle with special screws or wires.
 Injuries resulting in broken skin require antibiotics given intravenously (into a vein) to prevent infection.

 When To Call A Professional